pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

-# Detect, Alert and Block Threat use case
+# Investigate and Alert use case
 ## Introduction

 This article is a step by step tutorial that describes the creation of a SecureX automation Workflow.